 Additionally, ACH transfers offer people a less expensive way to send money across locations via direct deposit or e-transfer.
 Additionally, ACH payments have a smaller carbon footprint.
 Since the entire transaction is conducted online, less paper and pulp are required because no physical resources, such as envelopes, ink, stamps, printers, etc., are employed.

-An electronic money transfer, an automated clearing house payment, or ACH payment for short, is transferred from one bank account to another and can be either a credit or a debit.
+Automated clearing house transfer or ACH is transferred from one bank account to another and can be either a credit or a debit.
 ACH payments are bank-to-bank transfers from US-based financial institutions that are collected and handled in batches over the Automated Clearing House network, which NACHA manages.
 Direct payments include ACH transactions.

 Automated Clearing House payments are faster and more dependable than paper checks since they are digital and computerized, simplifying account payable procedures.
 The main credit card networks like Visa, Mastercard, American Express, etc. differ from ACH.